Michael Colyar

 Michael K. Colyar (born February 9, 1957) is an American actor, comedian, entertainer, voiceover artist, television/radio personality, and author.

 Early life and education

 Born in Chicago, Illinois, Colyar was raised in the Robert Taylor Homes public housing project and later relocated to the Morgan Park area.
 Colyar attended Morgan Park High School, graduating in 1975.
 Shortly after high school, Colyar attended Olive-Harvey junior college and later Chicago State University.

 Other information

 Colyar is the author of A Funny Thing Happened on the Way to The White House, I Knocked on the Door and a Brother Answered, which was published in August 2012.
 Colyar began embarking on his 100 City tour of "Michael Colyar's Momma" in June 2018.
-He has a starring role in the upcoming film "You Married Dat" alongside LisaRaye, Juhahn Jones, Apryl Jones, and Audra Kinkead.
+He starred in the 2022 film You Married Dat alongside LisaRaye, Juhahn Jones, Apryl Jones, and Audra Kinkead.